Whitecat18/Whitecat18/README.md

 -->
 ## About Me

-👾 I'm just a random teen who have discovered the thrill of breaking into systems. its been just an year Since then, I've eaged to developed my skills to go Futher 👾
+👾 I'm just a guy who have discovered the thrill of breaking into systems.👾

 <!--
 ## Projects